jennnyheo/ReactMovie/README.md

 ## Movie APP

-This is simple movie app to learn React.js
+ - This is simple movie app to learn React.js

-for the Result?
+-  fetch data with axios in Reat.js
+-  add "read more"
+-  add some hover animation

 Check the link below.😊